-Let us now proceed to examine the social and cultural function of shame in the West, as it is inscribed in the culture’s origins.
-Throughout the centuries, this emotion seems to have had an important role in establishing the relationship between the individual and the society, and therefore society, since antiquity, has used it to chastise individuals in order to preserve the established norms – a phenomenon which is currently at its peak on the various social networks.

-Shame is a strong negative emotion that arises when a person feels criticized by society for an action that goes against the accepted norms.
-The physical sensation of shame is an admission of guilt.
-Darwin may have viewed shame as a universal emotion, but emotions are culture-dependent, and since the main function of emotion is communicative, it is acquired through social stimuli (Gonen 2003).
-Emotions dictate how an individual must act within a group.
-Every group finds it necessary to regulate and calibrate the ways in which its members express themselves emotionally.
-Some cultures regard shame as an essential emotion for normative social function and therefore they encourage its development from a young age, instructing its members to feel ashamed of certain behaviors, while other cultures don’t encourage it at all.
-Needless to say, shame is bound up with our sense of guilt and with our conscience.

-We first learn about the power of the gaze from the book of Genesis.
+Let us now proceed to genealogically examine the social and cultural function of shame in the West, as it is inscribed in the culture’s origins.
+In the classical world of ancient Greece, shame was considered an important social guide and was therefore an appreciated emotion.
+Aristotle divided the attributes into virtues and vices, and listed shame as a virtuous mean (Shkolnikov and Weinrib 1998, 165-167).
+The virtuous mean is the golden mean; as it is written on the Temple of Apollo: “Nothing too much” (Plato 1956, 77).
+The golden mean, according to Aristotle, is the rule of thumb to follow in most instances in life.
+Socrates, who unlike Aristotle ignores emotions and the non-rational aspect of the mind, also speaks of shame: “I'm going to keep my head wrapped up while I talk…that I may not look at you and become embarrassed” (Plato 2005, 443); “I therefore, because I am ashamed at the thought of this man and am afraid of Love himself, wish to wash out the brine from my ears” (Plato 2005, 463).
+For Socrates, shame is the tension between the individual and society.
+He covers his face so that his shame does not prevent him from participating in speech-making, and in order to preserve the image of his person in the eyes of his lover.

+From classical Greek philosophy, let us now turn to examine the cultural role of shame in some of the other canonical texts, the religious texts of Western culture, the Old and New Testaments.
+Religion is a clear marker of culture, which reflects its thought systems and cultural values.
+In both Judaism and Christianity, the Bible is perceived as sacred, as absolute truth, as the product of divine revelation (Hacohen 2006, 23).
+We first learn about the power of shame, specifically as it relates to the gaze of the other, from the book of Genesis.
 The word “ashamed” appears in the story of Adam and Eve even before they’d eaten from the tree of knowledge: “And they were both naked, the man and his wife, and were not ashamed” (Genesis 2:25).
 After they’d eaten from the tree, however, their eyes are open: “And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons” (Genesis 3:7).
 With the opening of their eyes comes the awareness of nakedness, which is followed by the need to cover up and even hide: “and Adam and his wife hid themselves from the presence of the Lord God amongst the trees of the garden” (Genesis 3:8).
 They hide from the gaze, which is perceived as threatening, condemning, uncomprehending and unaccepting.
 The words for “shame” and “genitals” in biblical Hebrew are derived from the same root.
 Shame is implicit in the revelation of one’s sexuality in the presence of the other; the emergence of awareness following Adam and Eve eating from the tree of knowledge puts an end to the possibility of walking around naked in the Garden of Eden.